mahmoud/ashes/README.md

 <https://github.com/mahmoud/clastic>`_ and used `in several
 Wikimedia-oriented projects <https://github.com/hatnote>`_.

+If your company or project uses Ashes, feel free to submit an issue or pull request to get a link or shoutout added to this section.

 ## Compatibility

 Ashes has full support for every feature of the original Dust.js.
 Here's